-Special features of the course include the Analytics in Action module and the commitment of industry to provide real data for “Analytathons” and projects.
-The module offers real-world examples of data analytics presented by the industry experts working alongside the academics who will provide the theory and the unique provision of this course across many academic disciplines in the University.
+Special features of the course include the Analytics in Action module and the commitment of the industry to provide real data for “Analytathons” and projects.
+The module offers real-world examples of data analytics presented by the industry experts working alongside the academics who will provide the theory, and the unique provision of this course across many academic disciplines in the University.

-The Frontiers in Analytics module shows off some of the latest state-of-the-art techniques analytics in particular in Visual Analytics and Behavioural Analytics.
+The Frontiers in Analytics module shows off some of the latest state-of-the-art techniques of analytics in particular in Visual Analytics and Behavioural Analytics.

 This course is unique having been developed from engagement with industry rather than the traditional academic subject areas.
 The key core skills that a data scientist needs have been clearly defined and forms the basis for the course.
-As a result, there are no optional modules or choice as it is essential that in order to produce the “all-rounded” data scientist that all these skills are packaged into each individual.
+As a result, there are no optional modules or choices as it is essential that in order to produce the “all-rounded” data scientist that all these skills are packaged into each individual.

 "The MSc Data Analytics will equip successful candidates for any data scientist role and make them highly marketable for what is now seen as “the sexiest job in the 21st century” as reported by The Harvard Business Review."